It is the sport with a single starting gate and a thousand finish lines”

 How can I find out more?

 You can look around this website for more information, but the best way to find out more is to talk to a pigeon fancier.
-Contact your nearest regional secretary and ask to be put in touch with a local club.
+Contact your nearest Region Secretary and ask to be put in touch with a local club.
 Or come along to the British Homing World Show of The Year, Blackpool, in January, and see first hand what it’s all about.

-You can see an excellent film about Pigeon Racing and the RPRA, made by Ray Knight, here.
+You can see an excellent film about Pigeon Racing and the RPRA, made by Ray Knight, at this link.